CoNoYaR0/dolibarr-middleware/README.md

 -   **Fix Database Schema**: Add the missing `parent_id` and `slug` columns to the `categories` table.
 -   **Fix `dolibarrApiService.js`**: Correct the inconsistent module exports.
 -   **Fix `syncService.js`**: Add the missing `addCategory` import.
+### Known Issues and Areas for Improvement

+-   Inconsistent error handling
+-   Lack of input validation in controllers
+-   No logging in some services
+-   Potential for SQL injection in the `listProducts` function

 ## Getting Started

 Follow these instructions to set up and run the project in your local development environment.